blzabub/freefind_rails/README.md

 Add the _freefind_search.html.haml view partial where you want the search input box to appear

-    = render partial: 'freefind_search', locals: { freefind_site_id: your-id }
+    = render partial: '/freefind_search', locals: { freefind_site_id: your-id }

 Make sure to pass your freefind site id into the partial as a local variable.
-This can be done in the parent application using a Rails configuration file.
+This can be done in the parent application by hardcoding it directly or by using a Rails configuration file.

+Add the _freefind_onpage_results.html.haml view partial to the same page if you want search results to populate into that same page instead of in a new page.

+    = render partial: '/freefind_onpage_results'

 ## Contributing